ahlstromcj/seq66/README.md

         *   Issue #60: Added 'rc' option to disable JACK port auto connect in normal mode.
 Also present in Preferences / JACK.
         *   Issue #61: Rearranged console output to show the app name, in color.
+            Also turns off color if redirected to a file.
         *   Issue #63: Initial work on rotating numbering of patterns, sets, and mutes, so that numbers vary faster by column than by row.
         *   Issue #64: Fix a bug in optional GUI, testing with Agordejo (NSM).
         *   Added textfix.qss to make disabled text easier to read in themes.
         *   Improved the saving/restoring of Edit / Preferences.
-Added option "Bold Grid Slots" to make the progress bar and progress border thick, and the slot font bold.
+        *   Added option "Bold Grid Slots" to make the progress bar and progress border thick, and the slot font bold.
         *   Added the ability to reload the configuration via a button press that restarts the application.
         *   More streamlining of configuration writing.